mauricelambert/PyEmailTools/README.md

 # PyEmailTools

 ## Description
 PyEmailTools can perform email analysis and email forgering.
-I implement a client SMTP, IMAP and POP3 to facilitate the use of this package.
+I am implementing an SMTP, IMAP and POP3 client to make this package easier to use.

 ## Requirements
 This package require :